heavymetalduck/Unnamed-discord-bot/README.md

 A discord bot made in python by a noob coder.

-[list of features to be implemented in the future] [this list is not in any kind of order they are just gonna hopefully be implmented in the future] [If said feature is already implemented then if will have a check mark ("✅")]
+[list of features to be implemented in the future]

+[this list is not in any kind of order they are just gonna hopefully be implmented in the future]

+[If said feature is already implemented then it will have a check mark ("✅")]

 1.[Ban]